 Digital marketing managers determine content marketing strategies and work with creative professionals.
 Later, they monitor the results of marketing campaigns and adjust tactics accordingly.

 Most digital marketing managers specialize in specific arenas: SEO, social media or ecommerce, for instance.
-Salaries depend on experience and location, but start at about $60K.
+Salaries depend on experience and location, but start at about $65K and with over 5 years of experience go up to $100K.

 Communications specialists, analysts and managers build and maintain their employers’ narratives.
 They create consistent messages and maintain them across communications channels — on their employers’ websites, via traditional media, on social media, in advertising and via word of mouth.
 They’re responsible for internal as well as external messaging, so to an extent, they’re also morale officers.